Skip to main content

 Required Documents

-How long the process takes at National Benefit Life: Claims are processed on a case-by-case basis after all required documents are received and reviewed.
-Processing times vary depending on the complexity of the claim and completeness of documentation.
+How long the process takes at National Benefit Life: National Benefit Life publishes no payment deadline: its FAQ states claims are processed on a case-by-case basis and a determination is made once all documents are received and reviewed.
+By contrast, ordinary policy change requests are generally processed within 15 business days.
 The most common reason for delays is missing or incomplete documentation, so submitting everything upfront is the best way to keep things moving.

 Frequently asked questions